eurodyn/Qlack2/Patches/qlack2-patches-cxf-rt-rs-security-sso-saml/README.md

-# Patch for SAML Web SSO signature validation
+# Patch for SAML Web SSO signature validation (DEPRECATED)

+DEPRECATED: Apache CXF 3.1.14 has already incorporated the present patch.
+The patch module will be removed from Qlack sources by the end of February 2018.

 This is to patch `cxf-rt-rs-security-sso-saml` to support signature validation on SAML Responses.